ajjn/PVZDpolman/PolicyManager/doc/Install-Config-Test.md

 ---

 # Configuration
-Access to LDAP and HTTP-resources for hosts without direct Internet connection:
+Access and HTTP-resources for hosts without direct Internet connection:
 * edit jre/lib/net.properties
 * set http.proxyHost, http.proxyPort, http.nonProxyHosts
+* set https.proxyHost, https.proxyPort, https.nonProxyHosts
 * Caveat: This file is read by java.net; properties _cannot_ be seen with System.getProperty(..)
+* Certificates with CRLs on ldap:// locations need the respective connectivity at signature verification time (e.g. a-sign CA for At citizen card)

 The key file and directory locations for the PolicyManager are:
 * POLICY_JOURNAL  (the policy journal ("aods") file passed to PMP and PEP with the -a option)
 * REPO_DIR        (Repository root)
 * TRUSTEDCERTS    (List of signing certificates for the policy journal)